enricoros/fotowall/README.markdown

  - videocapture is partially BSD and LGPLv2+ - not mentioned + no complete copy of lgplv2 available (add the file into that folder)
  - posterazor GPLv3+ need license file
  - remove qm? note that building on windows requires qm to be on the packages!

-Enrico:
-* add google images to flickr ones (req. by Rossana)
-* win: photo dragging from the 'add picture' filedialog (seems harder that it should be. works on linux) (req. by Rossana)
-* auto-placement [force field, shape, collage, etc..]
-  * ap: perform rectangular image composition based on an input picture (color, pattern)
-  * ap: perform image distribution based on shapes or probability sampling (on a sprayed grayscale canvas)
-* Google-suggest completion (ok, misplaced)
-* integrate kde-apps knowledgebase
-* svg drawings [balloons, signs, etc..]
-* masked pic
-* both new and old resize&co

 Building